HingeAssembler/HINGE-analyses/README.md

 All of these packages can be alternatively installed with `sudo pip install <package>`.
 While installing forceatlas2, one should make sure that the code is cython compiled to get a 10x improvement in speed.
 In case the problem persists with the install from pip, we recommend directly downloading the source from pypi and compiling the `setup.py`.

-We also need [Aspera connect](http://downloads.asperasoft.com/en/downloads/8?list) to speed up the downloads.
+We also need [ascp](http://downloads.asperasoft.com/en/downloads/50) and [Aspera connect](http://downloads.asperasoft.com/en/downloads/8?list) to speed up the downloads.

 The results of Figure 2 in the paper can be reproduced using [this](https://github.com/govinda-kamath/HINGE-analyses/blob/master/HINGE_pipeline_NCTC.ipynb) notebook.